Sidney011100/HomeNUS/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

 ## Development server
+### Getting started
+1. To set up Angular on your local desktop follow the instructions in: https://angular.io/guide/setup-local.
+2. Clone the code above
+3. To link the firebase to your own:

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.